kaitlinnewson/carto2017/content/presentations.en.md

 # Wednesday, 22-June

 ## Keynote Address: Indigenous Mapping in Canada
+Abstract coming soon.
+### Speaker
+Chris Ames, The Firelight Group

 ## Spatial Humanities: Exploring Opportunities in the Humanities at DH@Guelph
 How can spatial exploration and mapping help you develop new understandings and unique perspectives of fictional and historical material?